Carrion (video game): Music

 The soundtrack by Cris Velasco was released by video game label Materia Collective on July 23, 2020.
+Velasco sought out Phobia to do the soundtrack after he saw footage of an early animation test on Twitter, and immediately became fascinated by writing a score from a perspective of a monster.

 The official vinyl pressing, done in collaboration with Devolver Digital, featured an injection of red hygroscopic liquid to resemble blood splatters.
+Artwork for the soundtrack was done by Dan Quintana, a friend of Velasco's.

 Release

 Phobia Game Studio released a demo version of the game on Steam in October 2019.

 The game was released on desktop platforms (Windows, Linux and MacOS), Nintendo Switch, and Xbox One on July 23, 2020.
-In August 2021, a Playstation 4 version of the game was announced and released on October 22, 2021.
-A version for Amazon Luna launched on November 4, 2021.
+A PlayStation 4 version of the game was released on October 22, 2021, and a version for Amazon Luna was made available on November 4, 2021.
+A PlayStation 5 port was released on April 27, 2023.
+The game was also released for Android and iOS on November 5, 2024.

-Christmas-themed downloadable content titled Greatest Time of Year was released for free on Windows, macOS and Linux on December 25, 2020 and for consoles on March 19, 2021.
+Christmas-themed downloadable content titled Greatest Time of Year was released for free on Windows, macOS and Linux on December 25, 2020, and for consoles on March 19, 2021.

 Reception

-Carrion received generally favourable reviews on Nintendo Switch, PC and Xbox One according to the review aggregator Metacritic.
-It was nominated for Best Debut Game and Best Indie at The Game Awards 2020.
+Carrion received generally favorable reviews on Nintendo Switch, PC and Xbox One according to the review aggregator Metacritic.
+It received Best Debut Game at the BAFTA Game Awards in 2021.
+It was nominated for Best Debut Game and Best Indie at The Game Awards 2020, as well as "Outstanding Achievement in Original Music Composition" at the 24th Annual D.I.C.E.
+Awards.